pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 - Pega Platform 8.3.1 or later.

 - Pega Docker images – your deployment requires the use of several Docker images that you download and make available in a private Docker registry.
 For step-by-step details, see [Downloading and managing Pega Platform docker images (linux)](prepping-local-system-runbook-linux.md#downloading-and-managing-pega-platform-docker-images) or [Downloading and managing Pega Platform docker images (windows)](prepping-local-system-runbook-windows.md#downloading-and-managing-pega-platform-docker-images).

+- Clients deploying to GovCloud region must upload their Pega-provided Docker images to an ECR repository and reference them in the Pega yaml file before they can use the Helm charts to deploy Pega Platform.

+- Select an appropriate location in which to deploy your database resource; the document assumes your location is US East.Pega Platform deployments support commercial and GovCloud regions.

 - Helm 3.0 or later.
 Helm is only required to use the Helm charts and not to use the Kubernetes YAML examples directly.
 For more information, see the [Helm documentation portal](https://helm.sh/docs/).